lebao3105/texteditor/makerelease/readme.txt

-## This folder contains scripts to build executable files (.exe and .AppImage).

-To make exe file on Windows, copy setupwin.py and files.py to ..\texteditor, "cd" to it, then:
-- pip install py2exe
+Just copy files.py and setupwin.py to ../texteditor, install py2exe then run setupwin.py:
-- py setupwin.py py2exe
+$ py setupwin.py py2exe
-When done, run dist\main.exe.

-Make AppImage on Linux: Just run makeappimage.sh - output will be in this directory.
-Parameters:
-- build : Build AppImage
-- clean : Clean outputs
+Note that you must run the script in ../texteditor (where contain the source codes)